50 Life Goals Examples For a Long, Happy, and Successful Life

 How To Set SMART Life Goals?

-Smart life goals have 5 characteristics that make any goal easier and more likely to be achieved.
+Smart life goals have five characteristics that make them easier and more likely to be achieved.

-When deciding on your personal list of goals, make sure your goals have these specs.
+When deciding on your goals, make sure they are:

-- SPECIFIC: your goal should clearly define what, why, when, with whom, and where should be achieved;
+• Specific: define what, why, when, with whom, and where it will be achieved;

-- ATTAINABLE: your goal should be possible to achieve.
-In other words, it has to be realistic;
+• Attainable: your goal should be possible to achieve and realistic;

 Again, the date itself should be realistic too.